Brewers Fayre: Brewsters

-In 1999, 120 restaurants were re-branded as Brewsters in an endeavor to differentiate a set of more family-oriented pubs from those more suited to adults.
-Whilst its environment and food offerings were similar to those of Brewers Fayre, Brewsters placed a greater emphasis on entertaining children; pubs had a multi-level play area known as the 'Fun Factory', children's entertainers, and ice-cream machines.
-The brand's slogan was "Fun for kids, relaxing for parents".
-Another 30 outlets were added in the three years that followed.
-Many of Brewsters sites were Brewers Fayre sites with Charlie Chalk Fun Factories.
-The brand was often voted "The Most Family Friendly Restaurant Chain In The Country" by the baby charity Tommy's.
-In July 2001, the brand launched a national TV campaign called 'Break From The Old Routine', with the Oui 3 song of the same name as the soundtrack.
+In 1999, 120 larger restaurants underwent a rebranding process to become known as Brewsters.
+This rebranding initiative aimed to distinguish a group of pubs that catered specifically to families, offering a more affordable alternative to Spirit's Wacky Warehouse brand, which had been established since 1994.
+While Brewsters shared similarities with Brewers Fayre in terms of its ambiance and food offerings, it placed a stronger emphasis on providing entertainment for children.
+Every Brewsters pub featured a multi-level soft play area called the 'Fun Factory', employed children's entertainers, and had ice-cream machines.
+The brand's slogan effectively captured its essence: "Fun for kids, relaxing for parents."

+Over the next three years, an additional 30 Brewsters outlets were established; many of which were originally Brewers Fayre sites with Charlie Chalk Fun Factories.
+The brand gained significant recognition and was frequently voted as "The Most Family Friendly Restaurant Chain in the Country" by baby charity Tommy's.
+In July 2001, Brewsters launched a nationwide television campaign titled 'Break From The Old Routine,' which featured the Oui 3 song of the same name as its soundtrack.

 Despite Whitbread's best efforts, in 2004, Brewsters sales began to slow down.
-As a result, the company integrated the majority of its 149 restaurants back into the original Brewers Fayre brand during 2005, in an effort to reverse the negative trend.
-The Brewsters brand had been completely phased out by the end of August.
-The 2004-05 annual report indicated it was beneficial for Brewers Fayre, not only because Brewsters was focused too much on young families and had lost its credibility with adult diners, but also because Brewers Fayre was focusing too much on the adult market and was trying to establish a more family-friendly attitude.
-All 149 outlets had kept their indoor fun factories, but a small number had these factories reduced in size and were known as Play Zones.
+A number of restaurants were integrated back into the more successful Brewers Fayre brand in mid-2004, and results were promising.
+This prompted Whitbread to return all restaurants to Brewers Fayre, in an effort to reverse the downturn.
+The brand was phased out completely by the end of 2005.
+Whitbread's 2004-05 interim report explained that the downturn at Brewsters was merely a product its market position, rather than a reflection of the quality of its entertainment offerings, and also that Brewers Fayre had focussed too heavily on the adult-only market and was trying to re-establish a more family-friendly attitude.
+All 149 outlets had kept their indoor fun factories, but a small number had these play areas reduced in size and renamed them Play Zones.